The Care Sector needs national standards for Trauma-Informed approaches

 People struggle to manage when they have non-regulated stress responses, poor attachments and lack of trusting supportive relationships in their lives and as a result can be targeted by those wishing to exploit them sexually and criminally.

-I was lucky enough to visit centres of excellence in America and Canada informed by the ACE study and that were using a trauma-informed approach with their community.
+I was lucky enough to visit centres of excellence in America and Canada informed by the ACE study who were using a trauma-informed approach with their community.
 This experience inspired me to develop recovery programmes for adults and children and young people who have experienced multiple ACEs.
+We have now renamed these group programmes PAACE to incorporate positive childhood experiences and move away from the deficit model that only considers ACEs.

-Since launching these programmes in September 2018, we have trained over 1154 front line practitioners from across the UK to become ACE Recovery Toolkit Facilitators.
+Since launching these programmes in November 2017, we have trained over 1300 front line practitioners from across the UK to become PAACE Recovery Toolkit Facilitators.

 It really feels like the time had come to address psychological trauma and its impact on individuals and communities.